dqops/dqo/docs/checks/column/whitespace/empty-text-percent.md

 # empty text percent data quality checks

-A column-level check that ensures that there are no more than a maximum percent of empty texts in a monitored column.
+This check detects empty texts that are not null.
+Empty texts have a length of zero.
+ This check measures the percentage of empty texts and raises a data quality issue when the rate of empty values exceeds a *max_percent* parameter value.

 ___